Jacqueline L. Chung

 Overview

-Jacqueline Chung is a member of the Commercial Litigation group.
+Jacqueline Chung is a partner in the Commercial Litigation group.
 She has extensive experience litigating business disputes that involve complex cross-border issues.
 She helps foreign clients navigate state and federal court litigation in the United States.
-She regularly represents and advises clients dealing with conflicting demands from US and foreign courts and regulators.
-Her clients span a number of industries, including the financial services, pharmaceutical, oil and gas, and food and beverages sectors.
+Her clients span a number of industries, including the financial services, pharmaceutical, energy, and food and beverages sectors.
 She has significant experience litigating judgment enforcement actions, commercial fraud claims, fraudulent conveyance claims, contract disputes, and actions alleging violations of state and federal consumer protection statutes and false claims acts.
-She has extensive trial and appellate experience in state and federal courts.

 Bars and Courts